socomsystems/documentation/admin_manual/installation/server_tuning.rst

 File locking is enabled by default, using the database locking backend.
 This places a significant load on your database.
-See the section :doc:`../configuration_files/files_locking_transactional` for how to configure Nextcloud to use Redis-based Transactional File Locking.
+See the section :doc:`../configuration_files/files_locking_transactional` for how to configure cyfrSpaces to use Redis-based Transactional File Locking.

 SSL / encryption app
 --------------------